- Home

 End Use Insights

-On the basis of end use, hospitals & ambulatory surgical centers (ASC) segment held the largest share in 2024 and is expected to witness the fastest growth over the forecast period.
+Based on end use, the hospitals & Ambulatory Surgery Centers (ASCs) segment dominated the market, accounting for the largest revenue share of 52.45% in 2025.
 Hospitals are increasingly adopting advanced neurostimulation techniques to address conditions such as chronic pain, epilepsy, and treatment-resistant depression, where traditional pharmacological approaches are not giving effective outcomes.
 In May 2024, AiM Medical Robotics partnered with Brigham and Women's Hospital to conduct the first human clinical study using MRI-guided device placement for deep brain stimulation (DBS) in Parkinson's patients.
 This collaboration aims to validate their innovative MRI-compatible surgical robot, which previously demonstrated successful results in cadaver trials by precisely delivering DBS leads while addressing brain shift issues.
 Such collaborative efforts between the hospitals and companies operating in the market are contributing to the segment growth.

 Clinics and physiotherapy centers are increasingly adopting neurostimulation devices due to their enhanced outcomes compared to traditional treatment options.
 This trend is significantly influenced by the limitations of medications, which often fail to provide satisfactory results for patients, leading healthcare providers to seek innovative alternatives.
 By focusing on patient-centered care, these facilities are well-equipped to incorporate advanced therapies, enabling them to create personalized treatment plans that improve patient outcomes and overall satisfaction.